variejs/docs/routing.md

 ## Middleware

-You can easily attach middleware to specific routes by attaching them on the group
+You can attach middleware to specific routes by attaching them on the group

 ```js
 $router